Daniel-Son002/cs254-tamarin/README.md

 # Tamarin Problem Set

 This repository includes tutorials and exercises to help you learn Tamarin.
+The Tamarin prover is a powerful tool for modeling and analyzing security protocols.
+In the `*spthy` files, we model the actions taken by agents and specify the desired properties of each set of rules.
+The benefit of the Tamarin prover is that it allows us to automatically construct proofs of correctness where an arbitrary number of protocol instances are interleaved in parallel.
+The link to find more information on Tamarin is available on the Tamarin website [here](https://tamarin-prover.com/manual/master/book/003_example.html).

 ## Tamarin Installation